 Note: The actual number of TRs available for bidding may further be reduced in order to account for the TRs sold in previous four applicable long-term auctions.

-below illustrates how the quantity of TRs offered are determined for ST auctions.
+Figure 2 below illustrates how the quantity of TRs offered are determined for ST auctions.

 Figure 2: Determining TRs Offered for ST Auctions